K3ysTr0K3R/DroidSniper/README.md

 - **Secure Network**: Use a secure, trusted network for TCP/IP connections.
 - **Disable ADB Over Network After Use**: Execute `adb usb` to revert to USB-only mode, closing the TCP/IP connection and enhancing security.

+## Disclaimer

+The use of the DroidSniper tool should be limited to testing, research, and educational purposes only.
+I am not responsible for any misuse or damage caused by this tool.
+Ensure you have explicit permission to test devices and networks with DroidSniper.
+Unauthorized access to devices and networks is illegal and unethical.